Needlesslord/Research-Project-Installer/docs/README.md

 ![1](https://user-images.githubusercontent.com/51851736/81497300-dba94800-92bd-11ea-8680-17bb71750aac.PNG)

 Once downloaded it, you just have to click the downloaded file, called "Nsisqssg.zip".
-You will find this file in the "Downloads" directory unless you have specifically changed the directory path or saved it else where.
+You will find this file in the "Downloads" directory unless you have specifically changed the directory path or saved it elsewhere.
 We want to unzip the file, so you will have to right-click the file and select "Extract in Nsisqssg\".
-This will creeate a folder where all the scrips will be saved, both in .nsi format, .ini and .txt.
+This will create a folder where all the scripts will be saved, both in .nsi format, .ini and .txt.
 If you go inside this folder, you will find an executable called "NSIS Quick Setup Script Generator.exe".
 Double click it to start running. **Press "Next".**

 ![2](https://user-images.githubusercontent.com/51851736/81497296-da781b00-92bd-11ea-866c-891264a28f67.PNG)

 After that, the app will start showing you commands, but I will talk about them later, since from this point onwards you are already creating a script.
-The steps to create said script will be found belown in the exercise.
+The steps to create said script will be found below in the exercise.

 </details>
 </details>